All Episodes

 Pelosi doesn't understand this.

-There is an arrogance and a condescension about about liberals like Nancy Pelosi, who think that the power of her personality and the desire for goodness and kindness and love can change these renegades into people we can do business with.
+There is an arrogance and a condescension about liberals like Nancy Pelosi who think that the power of her personality and the desire for goodness and kindness and love can change these renegades into people we can do business with.

 And that is sophistry.

-I mean, there's that's that's that's that's the kind of thing you'd get from a Miss America contestant or a national honor society society uh candidate.
+I mean, that's the kind of thing you'd get from a Miss America contestant or a National Honor Society candidate.

 Never mind that the statement's ludicrous.

-Any dem ask any Democrat who has knowledge of the region, and he could have told Pelosi that Assad is a corrupt thug whose overriding priority at the moment's not peace with Israel, but heading off UN charges that he orchestrated the murder of former Lebanese Prime Minister Rafik Al Hariri.
+Ask any Democrat who has knowledge of the region, and he could have told Pelosi that Assad is a corrupt thug whose overriding priority at the moment is not peace with Israel, but heading off U.N. charges that he orchestrated the murder of former Lebanese Prime Minister Rafiq al-Hariri.

 The Post is exactly right about this.